philippmossier/little-reddit-server/docs/mixed_notes.md

 INFO: "synchronize": true, => automatically creates the DB tables for you without running migrations (set this to false if you manually use migrations to create a table)

+## ormconfig.json

+is not used in production
+is only used for development

+Protip: create a initial migration to create all tables for an empty DB.
+To do that just do these steps:

+1. create a new postgresDB with `createdb dbname`
+2. edit orm config and put in the new DB name like `"database": "littlereddit4",`
+3. run typeorm cli command `npx typeorm migration:generate -n Initial`

+**For production SETUP:**

+1. Make sure that you have the Inital Migration for the production DB
+2. Optional also make a second migration for dummy posts after creating the Initial Migration (so the timestamp is  right and Inital migration runs before)
+3. make sure to add this line `await connection.runMigrations();` to the index.ts file, so migrations run after the DB gets connected

 ## typorm migrations

 <https://github.com/typeorm/typeorm/blob/master/docs/migrations.md>